laravel/docs/queues.md

 If you would like to conditionally dispatch a job, you may use the `dispatchIf` and `dispatchUnless` methods:

-    ProcessPodcast::dispatchIf($accountActive === true, $podcast);
+    ProcessPodcast::dispatchIf($accountActive, $podcast);

-    ProcessPodcast::dispatchUnless($accountSuspended === false, $podcast);
+    ProcessPodcast::dispatchUnless($accountSuspended, $podcast);

 <a name="delayed-dispatching"></a>
 ### Delayed Dispatching

-If you would like to delay the execution of a queued job, you may use the `delay` method when dispatching a job.
+If you would like to specify that a job should not be immediately available for processing by a queue worker, you may use the `delay` method when dispatching the job.
 For example, let's specify that a job should not be available for processing until 10 minutes after it has been dispatched:

     <?php